 These iconic structures and monuments include private residences, churches, and civic structures that reflect much of Madison's cultural and architectural history.
-The story of this district show how and why this area became--and is still--the heart of the community, and it also offers clues to local, regional and national history during the course of nearly 400 years.
+The story of this district shows how and why this area became--and is still--the heart of the community, and it also offers clues to local, regional, and national history during the course of nearly 400 years.

-The Tour, our centennial gift to the Town of Madison, was created by students from Daniel Hand High School and was funded by grants from Guilford Savings Bank and from the State Historic Preservation Office of the Department of Economic and Community Development, with funds from the Community Investment Act of the State of Connecticut.
+The Tour was created by students from Daniel Hand High School and was funded by grants from Guilford Savings Bank and from the State Historic Preservation Office of the Department of Economic and Community Development, with funds from the Community Investment Act of the State of Connecticut.

 You may explore each point on the map above in the following ways:

 - You may listen to the audio recordings.

 - You may watch the videos.

 - You may enjoy the labeled slide shows at your own pace.